firecracker-microvm/firecracker/SECURITY-POLICY.md

 # Security Problem Policy

+If you uncover a security problem with Firecracker, please write to us on
+<firecracker-security-disclosures@amazon.com>.

 Once the Firecracker [maintainers](MAINTAINERS.md) become aware (or are made aware) of a security vulnerability, they will immediately assess it.
 Based on impact and complexity, they will determine an embargo period (if externally